 When a service animal is asked to leave because of one of these reasons, the staff or people at the business or facility must still offer their services to the person, but without the dog being there.

-In other words, excluding the dog doesn’t automatically exclude the person who was originally with the dog.
+In other words, excluding the dog doesn’t automatically exclude the person.

 Service animals must be under control of their handler at all times.
 This means they must be: